samueloshio/estore-analytics/README.md

 Note: Running 'astro dev start' will start the project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
 If you already have either of those ports allocated, you can either [stop your existing Docker containers or change the port](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#ports-are-not-available).

 3. Setup your GCP account and terraform.
-Tap 👉 [here](/terraform_gcp/README.md) for more instructions.
+Follow 👉 [Project infrastructure modules in GCP](/terraform_gcp/README.md) for more instructions.

 4. Access the Airflow UI for your local Airflow project.
 To do so, go to http://localhost:8080/ and log in with 'admin' for both your Username and Password.